matthieuriolo/rivetsjs-stdlib/README.md

 - return: string

 #### capitalize
-Converts the first letter of every word to lowercase in target
+Converts the first letter of every word to lowercase in target.
+Every substring separated by a space or a - will be detected as a word

 - target: string
 - return: string